mkner/basic-pid/docs/examples.rst

-A great way to quickly see what type of control is necessary and what possible complexity will required of the PID controller for the process device it is being designed for is to start off with the PID controller in **Integrate Mode**.
+A great way to quickly see what type of control is necessary and what possible complexity will be required of the PID controller for the process device it is being designed for is to start off with the PID controller in **Integrate Mode**.
 Then concentrate on fine tuning the gains.
 Sometimes this may be enough.
 If not, since there is already working knowledge of the process and it responses, the PID